 |NCLEX® International, U.S. and Canadian Educational Program Codes||950 KB|

 |Palm Vein FAQ for NCLEX® Candidates||597 KB|

 Please note that the tutorial is the same for both the NCLEX-RN and NCLEX-PN* examinations with the exception that the exam time will reflect the correct time allotted for the exam type.

-- Submit an application for licensure/registration to the board of nursing/regulatory body where you wish to be licensed/registered.
+- Submit an application for licensure/registration to the Nursing Regulatory Body where you wish to be licensed/registered.

-- Meet all of the board of nursing’s/regulatory body’s eligibility requirements to take the NCLEX Examination.
+- Meet all of the Nursing Regulatory Body’s eligibility requirements to take the NCLEX Examination.

 - Register and pay for the NCLEX examination with Pearson VUE.

-- Receive eligibility from your Board of Nursing/Regulatory Body.
+- Receive eligibility from your Nursing Regulatory Body.

 Attention: Please make sure that you check your spam and junk folders as it is possible that candidate correspondence from Pearson VUE could automatically go to one of these folders.
 All correspondence from Pearson VUE will end with “@pearson.com”.

 Visit ncsbn.org for a complete overview of the NCLEX® examination process.